markszabo/markszabo.github.io/_posts/2023-08-10-istio-proxy-hostname-mismatch-error.md

 upstream connect error or disconnect/reset before headers. reset reason: connection termination
 ```

 Solution: gateway needed to rewrite the `Host` header to match the destination hostname, in this case: `http://app-ui:8080`.
+One this was done, it started to work as expected.